ec-europa/joinup-dev/web/modules/custom/expansion_panel/README.md

 ===============

 Provides integration with the Material Design [Expansion panel][1] surface.
-The module offers the following:

-  - A template to render generic expansion panels.
-  - A field widget for entity reference fields.
-The information which is shown in the expansion panel "details" (the expanded area) is configurable through a view mode in the form settings.
-The "summary" (the title which is shown even when the panel is collapsed) is the title of the referenced entity.
+The module offers a field widget for entity reference fields.
+The information which is shown in the expansion panel "content" (the expanded area) is configurable through a view mode in the form settings.
+The "header" (the title which is shown even when the panel is collapsed) is the title of the referenced entity.

 This has been developed as a custom module because this depends heavily on the current Joinup theme which is based on a customized legacy implementation of the